sevenspark/contact-form-7-dynamic-text-extension/readme.txt

 == Upgrade Notice ==

 = VERSION_PLACEHOLDER =
-Addressed security vulnerability #352992 responsibly reported by Francesco Carlucci to Wordfence.
-Thank you Carlucci.
+Contact Form 7 version 6.0 overhauled their form tag generator, so we followed suit with DTX 5.0!
 See [the changelog](https://plugins.trac.wordpress.org/browser/contact-form-7-dynamic-text-extension/trunk/changelog.txt) for more details.

 == Changelog ==

+= 5.0.0 =

+* Update: The form tag generator has been upgraded to version 2 to be compatible with [version 6.0 of Contact Form 7](https://contactform7.com/2024/11/03/contact-form-7-60/).
+Related prefixed functions have been replaced with a class.
+[See support thread](https://wordpress.org/support/topic/getting-deprecated-error-after-recent-update/).

 = 4.5.1 =